A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Preparation.md

 # Preparation Phase

+### Objectives
+- Establish and maintain an incident response policy and plan.
+- Train personnel and conduct awareness programs.
+- Develop and test incident handling procedures.
+- Set up necessary tools and resources, such as monitoring systems and forensic software.

+---

 In the preparation phase, several key configurations are made:
 - **Snort Rules**: Configured to detect potential threats, including:
   - Rule 1: Detects a reverse TCP connection on port 4444 to the Windows VM.